hbctraining/Training-modules/IntroR_practical_online_resource/Practical_comprehensive.md

 The **Tidyverse suite of integrated packages** are R packages designed to work together to make common data science operations more user friendly.
 The packages have functions for data wrangling, tidying, reading/writing, parsing, and visualizing, among others.

-7. Explore some of the functionality for reading in and wrangling data with the `readr` and `dplyr` packages, which were installed when you installed the tidyverse suite in the previous section, by going through [this tutorial](https://hbctraining.github.io/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.html).
+7. Using [this tutorial](https://hbctraining.github.io/Training-modules/Tidyverse_ggplot2/lessons/intro_tidyverse.html), explore some of the functionality for reading in and wrangling data with the `readr` and `dplyr` packages, which were installed when you installed the tidyverse suite in the previous section.

 8. Turn the `meta` data frame from question #1 into a tibble called `meta_tb`.
 Be sure to turn the rownames into a column before changing it into a tibble.